Wilderness Trips

 Entering Grades 11 or 12 in the Fall or Recent HS Graduate

-Voyager trips are a step up in intensity and destination.
+Our Voyager backpacking trips are a blend of exploration, adventure, and leadership training.
+This is a physically demanding week of hiking rugged trails, tent camping, team challenges - a step up in intensity from Pioneer trips.
 A co-ed environment provides an opportunity for staff to intentionally teach and role model Christ-like interactions between group members.
 Voyager campers receive solid, tangible leadership training from experienced staff members in the areas of leading games, behavior management, dealing with challenging campers, safety rules, and how to lead groups.

 Voyager campers will receive a letter from the tripping director prior to the trip providing itinerary and more details.
 Check-in and pick-up times will be communicated prior to each session.